alexgman/LiterateProgramming/Introduction.md

 like a book or an essay.
 Knuth argues that programmers should not focus just on writing code, they should also document the thought processes that led them to the chosen implementation; not only describing _what_ the code does, but _why_.
-This clearly helps other programmers understand the code better, but also the author will find  it easier to revisit the code later on.
+This clearly helps other programmers understand the code better, but also the author will find it easier to revise the code later on.

 Back in the 80s when Knuth first introduced his idea, he wrote a set of tools to manage code